 Basic audit requirements

-The basic requirements of an internal audit are normally established by an organisation’s quality manager and consist of six key steps:
+The basic requirements of an internal audit are normally established by an organization’s quality manager and consist of six key steps:

 Internal auditors should represent the company but must be unbiased and not involved in any of the activities being audited, so that there is no conflict of interest.